-Here's how to start managing Chrome OS devices in your organization.
+Here's how to start managing Chrome devices in your organization.

 Large organization?
-See the Chrome OS Device Deployment Guide.
+See the Getting Started with Chrome Enterprise Guide.

-To manage devices that run Chrome OS, you need to subscribe to a Chrome service, such as Chrome Enterprise or Chrome Education.
-You then buy a subscription licenses for each device you want to manage.
+To manage standalone devices that run Chrome OS in your business or educational environment, you need Chrome Enterprise Upgrade or Chrome Education Upgrade.
+You need to buy it for every Chrome device you want to manage.

-After you buy licenses for your Chrome OS devices, enroll the devices in your Admin console.
+After you buy Chromebook Enterprise devices or Chrome Enterprise Upgrades for your standalone Chrome devices, enroll them in the Google Admin console.
 After a device is enrolled, you can start enforcing policies to manage its use.

 From the Admin console, you can enforce 100+ policies and settings that apply when people use your managed devices.
 You can make Wi-Fi and proxy settings, preinstall apps and extensions, limit access to authorized users, and much more.
 Make settings for different groups of users, such as teachers versus students, or full-time employees versus temps.

 You can dedicate Chrome devices as purpose-built kiosk apps.
 These can be used for student testing or a point-of-sale kiosk in a store.
-You can also manage public-session devices, which people can share without using an account.
+You can also control managed guest session devices, which people can share without using an account.
 These are useful in a library, cyber cafe, or business center.

 For details, see: